steef-o/Lottie-animatography/readme.md

 This project animates letters as they are written using lottie.js to render animations exported from adobe after effect.

 ## Installation
-Install packages then run a webserver to use the application.
-Open a terminal with npm installed, then run `npm install`
+Open a terminal with NPM installed then run `npm install`

 ## Running the project
-Open a terminal with npm installed, then run `npm start`
+Open a terminal with npm installed then run `npm start`